geoserver/geoserver-cloud/docs/configuration/index.md

 If the default `admin` username is used, it effectively overrides the admin password set in the xml configuration.
 If a separate administrator username is given, the regular `admin` user is **disabled**.

+## Change the default geoserver path

+By default, GeoServer Cloud services are available under `geoserver/cloud/web` path.
+You can change it by using the `GEOSERVER_BASE_PATH` or Java System Properties `geoserver.base-path`.

+## Use GeoServer ACL

+To use GeoServer ACL with GeoServer Cloud, you need to do the following steps:
+- Have a database available for storing the GeoServer ACL configuration
+- Add a GeoServer ACL instance to your deployment
+- Update the GeoServer spring configuration to enable ACL based security (you can use the `acl` spring profile)

+## Use OAuth authentication

+You can enable OAuth authentication by replacing the default `gateway` image by the geOrchestra gateway (for example `georchestra/gateway:23.1-RC1`).